 Farmers: Only working farms at which folks are making their main living and who have general liability business insurance are accepted.

 Artisans: You must make your own product and it must be unique and of very high quality.
-We have reached our capacity for candle and soap vendors.
+We have reached our capacity for candle, soap, ceramics and resin jewelry & art vendors.

 Here is a handy bullet list of our guidelines: